pileofwolves/finmer/.github/CONTRIBUTING.md

 Please check the project's main README file for building instructions.

-- **Want to create content?** Check out the Editor Documentation (`/Modules/Projects/Documentation.html`) for info on how content modules work, what kind of assets there are, and how they interact with the game application.
+- **Want to create content?** Check out the [Editor Documentation](https://docs.finmer.dev) for info on how content modules work, what kind of assets there are, and how they interact with the game application.
 - **Want to add/change features?** Check below for project structure notes and code style guidelines.

 Pull requests are accepted for both code and content (though not entirely _new_ content, see README).